 This course provides a continuation of the comprehensive study of the anatomy and physiology of the human body.
 Topics include the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems as well as metabolism, nutrition, acid-base balance, and fluid and electrolyte balance.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
-This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.

-BIO 175 General Microbiology 2 2 0 3 Prerequisites: T ake One: BIO 110, BIO 111, BIO 163, or BIO 168 Take All: DMA 01 0, DMA 020, DMA 030, and DRE 098 Corequisites: None
+BIO 175 General Microbiology 2 2 0 3

+Prerequisites: Take one: BIO 111, BIO 163, BIO 168

 This course covers principles of microbiology with emphasis on microorganisms and human disease.
 Topics include an overview of microbiology and aspects of medical microbiology, identification and control of pathogens, disease transmission, host resistance, and immunity.
 Upon completion, students should be able to demonstrate knowledge of microorganisms and the disease process as well as aseptic and sterile techniques.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
-This course has been approved for transfer under the ICAA as a premajor and/ or elective course requirement.